 The value "png/" in this example directs SIARD Suite to store and load externally stored LOBs of the CPNG column of the table tblobsimple in the existing external folder lobs/png/ relative to the location where the SIARD file is stored.

-N.B.: If a maximum number of LOBs per folder is specified in the options dialog, the individual LOB files will not be stored in lobs/png directly, but rather in numbered subfolders of lobs/png/, which contain at most the configured maximum number of LOBs.
+N.B.: If a maximum number of LOBs per folder is specified in the options dialog, the individual LOB files will not be stored in lobs/png directly, but rather in numbered subfolders of lobs/png/ which contain at most the configured maximum number of LOBs.

-For externally stored LOB columns, a MIME type ("image/png" in the example) may be specified.
-This MIME type will be used by SIARD Suite to determine a suitable file name extension for the large objects.
-(E.g. .png for MIME type image/png.)
+For externally stored LOB columns a MIME type ("image/png" in the example) may be specified.
+This MIME type will be used by SIARD Suite to determine a suitable file name extension for the large objects (e.g. .png for MIME type image/png.)

 In a database, more than one LOB column can be stored externally: